jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Let’s pivot to the __Automated Test__ version of this story.
 The original developer created automated tests that specified behavior.
 The tests defined the original developer’s assumptions, intentions and expectations.

-When the code is updated, and a bug violating previous behavior is unknowingly introduced, then the test that specifies that behavior will fail.
-Not only will the failing tests prevent the new code from being delivered, but the failing tests will document the original assumption and/or intent.
+When the code is updated, and a bug violating a previous invariant is unknowingly introduced, then the test that specifies that invariant will fail.
+Not only will the failing tests prevent the new code from being delivered, but the failing tests will document the original invariant.
 The developer will hopefully have enough context to resolve the inconsistency.

 <img src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExZTRqcWhyMjF3bWZpd3AxbzFxdTE3Njg2bDYybWNkcDFrdThwNzduaCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/UeK5obZpDdYjPKnIli/giphy.gif" alt="Bug Stomping" title="Image Source: https://media.giphy.com" width = "25%" align="right" style="padding-right: 20px;">